WebOrigami/docs/src/content/framework/tutorial.md

 Whenever you have such a situation in Graph Origami, you can efficiently address it with a _map_.

-A map is a many-to-many transformation: you give it a set of things (like a real folder, a virtual folder, the array of people in teamData.yaml, etc.) and a function.
+A map is a many-to-many transformation: you give it a set of things (like a real folder, a virtual folder, the hierarchical tree of data in teamData.yaml, etc.) and a function.
 The function is a one-to-one transformation: it transforms a single existing thing into a single new thing.
 A map scales up a one-to-one transformation to produce a many-to-many transformation.

 Earlier, you invoked the `greet` function to create a single file.
 That function performs a trivial one-to-one transformation of a text string (like "Our Amazing Team") to produce a new text string ("Hello, Our Amazing Team!").